Eyewitness account

 From May to July, fish sticks and French fries, Fruit-of-the-loom, and Head-and-Shoulders.
 Consumerism reached us on the Island before we even set foot on Mainland.
 Out of the 4 military installation-turned-processing camps (Ft Eglin, Ft Chaffee, Camp Pendleton, and Ft Indiantown Gap), we ended up with the last.

 Without being told, we scattered and resettled in four zip codes.
-At tearful goodbye, we agreed on Crofton, Maryland, our cousin address, for future references (unless you were foreign exchange students or expat wives, Vietnamese living in America were just a handful).
-Earlier Congressional brainstorm included an Amish-like self-sustained hectares in Pennsylvania or an industrial city off the coast of Virginia, per Dr. Hung’s book.
+At tearful goodbye, we agreed on Crofton, Maryland, our cousin address, for future references (if you were to add foreign exchange students and expat wives, Vietnamese in America were just a handful at the time).
+Earlier Congressional brainstorm list ranged from an Amish-like self-sustained hectares in Pennsylvania to an industrial city off the coast of Virginia, per Dr. Hung’s book.

 To us, Mainland, Maryland (Agnew land) or Disneyland was just as good as any.